coconut-xr/pose-booth/ReadMe.md

 ## Step 3: Record Hand Poses 👌🏼

-You will find yourself in front of a button, that says „Start Recording Pose“ and you see a countdown (5s).
+You will find yourself in front of a button that says „Start Recording Pose“ and you see a countdown (5s).
 Click the button with your finger!

 When you hear the countdown counting down, hold your hands in the desired pose you want to record, whether it's a peace sign, thumbs-up, or any other gesture you wish to capture.

 *>> We already provide default hand poses within @coconut-xr/natuerlich!*

-*Technically you only need your right hand, because the pose gets mirrored to your left hand, but that's not relevant* 😁 *More details [here](https://coconut-xr.github.io/natuerlich/#/./poses)* 🤫
+*Technically, you only need your right hand because the pose gets mirrored to your left hand, but that's not relevant* 😁 *More details [here](https://coconut-xr.github.io/natuerlich/#/./poses)* 🤫

-After five seconds you should hear a screenshot sound and a small toast indicating the file has been saved will pop up 📸
+After five seconds, you should hear a screenshot sound and a small toast indicating the file has been saved will pop up 📸

 ## Step 4: Retrieve Hand Poses 💻

 ### 4.1.
 Locate the Saved Hand Poses

-After recording the hand pose a file named "untitled.handpose" will be saved to your VR headset's "Downloads" folder.
+After recording the hand pose, a file named "untitled.handpose" will be saved to your VR headset's "Downloads" folder.

 ***But how do we get access to it?!***

 ### 4.2 Connect your headset to your computer

-Take a cable of your choice and connect your device to you computer.
+Take a cable of your choice and connect your device to your computer.

 #### Windows

-On windows it should be easy!
+On Windows, it should be easy!
 The device should become instantly available through your file browser!
 Locate the "Downloads" folder and copy the files to your computer.

 #### Mac

-On Mac it's a bit trickier.
+On Mac, it's a bit trickier.
-We found the [Android File Transfer](https://www.android.com/filetransfer/) tool very helpful to access the files from our device.
+We found the [Android File Transfer](https://www.android.com/filetransfer/) tool very helpful in accessing the files from our device.
-If everything is set up correctly, you should also be able to locate the "Downloads" folder and copy the files to your computer.
+If everything is set up correctly, you should also locate the "Downloads" folder and copy the files to your computer.

 ![Download Folder](./docs/images/downloads.png)

-And your done!
-Now lets incorporate them in your natuerlich project! 👷🏼
+And you're done!
+Now, let's incorporate them into your natuerlich project! 👷🏼

 ## Step 5: Including Hand Poses in your Project 🧑🏼‍💻